cognitiaclaeves/sourceapprentice-blog-hugo/content/blog/serverless-blog-setup-forestry-io.md

 title = "Serverless Blog Setup - Forestry.io"

 +++
 WIP: Using Forestry.io :  (I did it the manual way because I had some issues with their 'fast' way -- for me, it just caused a lot of cursor spin when I tried to use that option.)
-Setup here: [https://forestry.io/docs/git-sync/manual-setup/#public-key](https://forestry.io/docs/git-sync/manual-setup/#public-key "https://forestry.io/docs/git-sync/manual-setup/#public-key")
+Instead, I used their [manual setup](https://forestry.io/docs/git-sync/manual-setup/#public-key "Forestry.io manual setup").